robertjanssen/icares-study-api-documentation/docs/Examples/Queries/Results/README.md

 # Results

-This folder contains GraphQL query examples for retrieving completed study test results and education advice.
+The examples in this folder demonstrate how to retrieve study results and how to filter the returned education programmes by country, education level, educational institution and language.

 Each example includes: